Scheller College of Business: Center for International Business and Research

-Creative Destruction Lab

-The Creative Destruction Lab (CDL) is an objectives-based program for massively scalable, seed-stage, science and technology-based ventures.
-It supports ventures in commerce, consumer health, engineering, finance, logistics, public health, transportation, and more.
-The program's mentors provide assistance to technical founders who learn from other entrepreneurs.
-The TI:GER (Technology Innovation: Generating Economic Results) program is the educational arm of CDL-Atlanta.

-Financial Analysis Lab
+Financial Services Innovation Lab

-The Financial Analysis Lab conducts unbiased research on issues of financial reporting and analysis.
-Their focus is on issues of interest to a large segment of stock market participants.
-Depending on the issue, the lab may focus attention on individual companies, groups of companies, or segments of the market at large and produce a quarterly report of cash flow trends and their quarterly drivers.
+The Financial Services Innovation Lab (FSIL) is a hub for finance education, research and industry in the Southeast and acts as a platform to connect faculty and students across Georgia Tech with the financial services industry and fintech entrepreneurs.

 Institute for Leadership and Social Impact

 The Institute for Leadership and Social Impact (ILSI) is an interdisciplinary center that promotes servant leadership and organizational practices through workshops, coursework, a major lecture series (the Impact Speaker Series), the Ideas to Serve student social innovation competition, the Servant Leadership Student Fellows program, and the Leadership for Social Good Study Abroad program.

+Law, Data, and Design Lab

+The Law, Data, and Design Lab is an interdisciplinary group of faculty and students working to increase fairness, efficiency, transparency, and access to justice in the civil and criminal legal systems in the United States and around the world.

 Program for Engineering Entrepreneurship

 The Program for Engineering Entrepreneurship is a collaboration between the Scheller College of Business, the College of Engineering, and the Woodruff School of Mechanical Engineering.
 The program's focus includes a graduate-level curriculum leading to a Certificate in Engineering Entrepreneurship, and short courses on a variety of topics for faculty members, scientists, and engineers, academic conferences, and seminars.